dhmunro/dudley/README.md

 byte first) while the > variant makes the default byte order big endian.
 This may be overridden by an explicit > or < prefix for a summary block in the layout itself, so that the < or > may merely indicate the byte order of the machine writing the file rather than any contents.
-The first byte of the signature is address zero in the corresponding layout.
+The first byte following signature is address zero in the corresponding layout.

 Furthermore, the second eight bytes of a native file are either all zero, or